crm2704/coral-ac-dataset/README.md

 The dataset accompanies the scientific article:

 > **CORAL-AC: A Dataset of Hospital Access Control Policies for ODRL Evaluation**
-> OPAL Workshop — Policy Management in the Web (2025)
+> OPAL Workshop 2026 — ODRL and beyond: practical applications and challenges for policy-base access and usage control